mimic-sussex/sema/assets/docs/playground/getting-around.md

 At the top of the screen, you have a set of links which enable you to navigate within Sema.

+**Playground** – This is the main area of sema where you can make your own projects using any of the features of live coding, language creation and machine learning.

-Playground – explore live coding languages and machine learning in free-form ways Tutorial – this screen, the tutorial!
+**Tutorial** – this screen, the tutorial!

-Reference - reference documentation for the default language, API references and useful code snippets.
+**Documentation** - This is where you are now.
+It contains documentation for all areas of sema.

-About - about page, get to know more about the project.
+**About** - about page, get to know more about the project.

+**Admin** - Only visible if you are logged in and will appear with your username.
+Here you can edit your profile and manage your projects.

+**Login/Signout** - Takes you to the login page, or signs you out of your account.

 # Dashboard
-The dashboard is the main area of interaction in Sema.
-By arranging widgets in the grid layout, you can view and interact with the information that matters most.
+Within the playground, the area where widgets such as the live code editor appear is called the dashboard.
+Here you can arrange widgets however you wish.

 All widgets share a few common interactions denoted by the following icons: